The Pillage of Rome (The Play)

 HONORIUS.

-Now, that thou hast been given this position formally, I expect for thee to administrate the tedious affairs of the empire Jovius.
+Now that thou hast been formally granted this position, I expect thee to administrate the tedious affairs of the empire, Jovius.

 JOVIUS.

 I am grateful for the privilege thou hast afforded me.
-I shall not deceive thee, my noble emperor.
+I shall not betray thy trust, noble Emperor.

 HONORIUS.

-I cannot imagine anything more entertaining than to declare war on the Goths.
-The thought of having the head of Alaric served to me on a silver platter is exciting.
+I can imagine nothing more entertaining than to declare war on the Goths.
+The thought of Alaric’s head served to me on a silver platter is most pleasing.

 JOVIUS.

-Let us not get carried away, with the details of their demise.
-Instead, we should concern ourselves emperor, with the defence of the city of Ravenna and Rome.
+Let us not get carried away by the details of their demise.
+Instead, we should concern ourselves, Emperor, with the defence of Ravenna and Rome.

 HONORIUS.

-Dost thou really believe that Alaric is bold enough to march on to Rome and then Ravenna, with his group of barbarians that he calleth warriors?
+Dost thou truly believe that Alaric is bold enough to march on Rome—and then Ravenna—with his band of barbarians he dareth call warriors?

 JOVIUS.